netcreateorg/nc-multiplex/ReadMe.md

 # nc-multiplex

-nc-multiplex implements multiple-database hosting for NetCreate.
+nc-multiplex implements multiple-database hosting for Net.Create.

+Normally, you can only run a single Net.Create graph instance per server.
+In order to host multiple graphs on a single server, you would use nc-multiplex.

-It is a node-based reverse proxy / process manager that can spin up individual NetCreate graph instances running their own separate node processes on a single hosted server.
+It is a node-based reverse proxy / process manager that can spin up individual Net.Create graph instances running their own separate node processes on a single hosted server.

 ## Installation

 This repo contains only the reverse proxy server.
-You will need to install the NetCreate repo separately.
+You will need to install the Net.Create repo separately.

 These instructions are primarily for installing on a local development machine.
 See also "Installing in the Cloud" notes at the end.